 For each unscreened fire scenario, subtract the fire detection time determined in Step 2.7.2 from the fire damage time determined in Step 2.7.1.

-If the fire detection time subtracted from the fire damage time is zero or negative, then NSPmanual 1.0.
+If the fire detection time subtracted from the fire damage time is zero or negative, then the manual probability of non-suppression (NSPmanual) equals 1.0.

 If the fire detection time subtracted from the fire damage time is positive, obtain NSPmanual from the tabulated or graphical non-suppression curves as explained in Attachment 7.